A Comprehensive Guide to Lean Supply Chain Management

 Supplier Reliance: Lean supply chains depend on reliable and efficient suppliers.
 If suppliers face issues such as production delays or quality problems, it can disrupt the entire supply chain, affecting the downstream processes.

-Low Safety Stock: Lean supply chains often maintain low safety stock levels to minimize waste.
-While this reduces holding costs, it increases the risk of stockouts during unforeseen circumstances or sudden increases in demand.
+Lean supply chains maintain low safety stock levels to reduce holding costs.
+While efficient, this increases the risk of stockouts during sudden demand surges or supply disruptions—impacting revenue and customer satisfaction.

 Lean Supply Chain – A Detailed Guide with Examples